 Burin Gold is a mineral exploration company focused on exploring a large landholding for epithermal gold mineralisation in the underexplored Avalon terrane on the Burin Peninsula, Newfoundland, Canada.
 Limited historical exploration work, including very little previous diamond drilling by previous explorers combined with comprehensive documentation of the overall alteration system by government and academic workers, creates a compelling opportunity for the potential discovery of Newfoundland's next multi million-ounce gold system.
 The Company's "Hickey's Pond - Paradise Gold Project" ("HPP Project" or "Hickey's Pond Gold Project" or "the Property") hosts several historical high-sulphidation gold showings over a ~20 km strike length of prospective geology, the best known of which is the Hickey's Pond showing.
 Burin Gold's 2020 proof-of-concept diamond drill program yielded very prospective gold mineralisation in six of the seven holes drilled, including 10.8 m of 4.43 g/t Au in HP-20-002.
 The Company's Phase 1 drill program, completed in July 2022, continued to show consistent gold mineralisation across the Hickey's Pond prospect, and included 16.0 m of 1.57 g/t Au in HP-22-011, 10.65 m of 1.14 g/t Au in HP-22-008, and 36.0 m of 1.08 g/t Au in HP-22-009.
-The Company completed 4,995 m of diamond drilling at Hickey's Pond, and an additional 1,845 m of diamond drilling at the Tower showing for a total of 6,840 m of 2022 diamond drilling on the HPP Project..
+The Company completed 4,995 m of diamond drilling at Hickey's Pond, and an additional 1,845 m of diamond drilling at the Tower showing for a total of 6,840 m of 2022 diamond drilling on the HPP Project.
 Anomalous Au values were intercepted in 7 of the 9 DDH's at Tower, with a best intercepts of 0.18 g/t Au over 18.7m in TW-22-002 and 0.22 g/t Au over 11.0m in TW-22-001.
+Management and the board of the Company plan to re-evaluate the data generated on the HPP Project over the past three years.
+Currently, there are no plans for a 2023 drilling campaign on the HPP Project but the Company is actively assessing various other exploration asset opportunities.
 The Company trades on the TSX Venture Exchange ("TSXV") under the symbol "BURG".